Meyaadha Maan: Plot

-Few days later, Murali finds Madhu falling unconscious and brings her home safely.
+A few days later, Murali finds Madhu falling unconscious and brings her home safely.
 Soon, Madhu and Murali bury the past and develop a friendship which enrages Madhu's father.
 Madhu's brother invites Murali for a family function to show him his place.
 Murali gleefully accepts the invitation.
 While he enthralls Madhumitha and children by his presence, Madhu's parents are irritated by his presence.
 Madhu comes to Murali's home the next day to shout at him for accepting the veiled invitation from his family.
 However she bonds with Sudarvizhi easily and has a good time at Murali's house.
 Suddenly, Vinoth brings in a marriage alliance for Sudarvizhi.
 Murali rejects the alliance saying that he has decided to marry his sister to Vinoth.
 This shocks Vinoth and he is even shocked to see Madhu in Murali's house.
 Vinoth walks away angrily from Murali's house.

-Madhu persuades Murali to talk with Vinoth and gives an idea to unite Vinoth and Sudarvizhi.
+Madhu persuades Murali to talk with Vinoth and gives him an idea to unite Vinoth and Sudarvizhi.
 The idea works well and Vinoth reciprocates Sudarvizhi's love.
 Eventually Madhu informs Murali that she is in love with Murali.
 Madhu's father finds them as a pair and he hastens Madhu's arranged marriage ceremony with a different groom.
 Murali and Madhu plan to stop the marriage by having premarital intercourse, but they both pick up a quarrel while executing their plan in midway and part ways.
 Madhu gets ready for marriage, while Murali vows to complete Sudarvizhi's marriage before her marriage.
 After a few interesting twists and turns, Vinoth marries Sudarvizhi and Madhu reveals that she got pregnant by Murali through the earlier plan of stopping the arranged marriage ceremony.
 Madhu later ends up attempting to commit suicide as Murali refuses to marry her.
 As the credits roll, Madhu and Murali sign the marriage papers in the register office and the movie ends with Murali singing on stage with his wife Madhu recording his performance.